ui/stamps-api-docs/source/order_status.rst

 B. Generic Response
 ---------------------

 The various order status API calls return responses with similar fields.
-Hence, its differences will be highlighted instead.
+Hence, its differences will be highlighted instead in `C. Specific Responses`_.

 In response to these API calls, Stamps will reply with the following data in JSON: